n1nj4sec/pupy/README.md

 ##Roadmap and ideas
 Some ideas without any priority order
 - support for https proxy
-- bind instead of reverse connection
+- bind payloads instead of reverse
 - add offline options to payloads like enable/disable certificate checking, embed offline modules (persistence, keylogger, ...), etc...
 - integrate scapy in the windows dll :D (that would be fun)
 - work on stealthiness and modules under unix systems